 In the Ogaden War in east Africa, Ethiopia claims to have killed 79 Somali regular troops and wounded more than 200 others in recent clashes.

-In the Ogaden War in east Africa, Ethiopia claims to have killed 79 Somali regular troops and wounded more than 200 others in recent clashes.
+Background: In the Ogaden War in east Africa, Ethiopia claims to have killed 79 Somali regular troops and wounded more than 200 others in recent clashes.
 Somalia has consistently denied its own troops are involved.
 Ethiopian forces have been defending the strategic mountain city of Harar since late November.
 The city is the main immediate goal of the attacking guerrilla forces, who have made big gains since the conflict began four months ago.
 Ethiopia is continuing to call up further reserves of workers and peasants for the war against the Western Somalia Liberation Front.

 SYNOPSIS: They look like soldiers -- but these members of a defence squad near the Ethiopian capital are basically just factory workers.
 They have just finished a three-month military training course and are considered ready for the front.